 Prospective economics majors can (minimally) fulfill their mathematical prerequisites with (100)-103-175.
 MAT175 covers topics selected mostly from 201, with biology and economics applications in mind.
 Students who wish to take ECO312, pursue graduate studies in economics or finance, or pursue a finance certificate are strongly advised to take 201-202 instead of 175.

 Some students who start in these courses later decide to be math majors.
-Such students should consult the placement officer or the associate departmental representative for advice as soon as possible.
+Such students should consult the placement officer or the associate director of undergraduate studies for advice as soon as possible.

 Who takes these courses?
 These courses are intended to prepare prospective majors for upper division course work in the department.
 They are also useful for theoretical analyses in physics, applied mathematics, computer science, engineering or economics.